jimbaker/talks/jython-at-rackspace.md

 # Thoughts

 * These can be the right approaches!
-* But they have potential issues - coarse-grained vs fine grained and IPC overhead, server deployment
+* But they have potential issues - implementation costs (especially for ports/rewrites), coarse-grained vs fine grained and IPC overhead, server deployment
 * Can potentially be complementary - SOA vs library
+* Language implementations can give us extreme leverage - Jython is extensively used

 # Supporting Keystone v3 at Rackspace